 How to take losartan

-- Limit alcohol intake while you are taking losartan.
-Alcohol can increase your chance of side effects such as dizziness and light-headedness.
+- Limit drinking alcohol while you are taking losartan.
+Alcohol can increase your chance of side effects such as dizziness and lightheadedness.

-Like all medicines, losartan can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, losartan can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 - Losartan may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting losartan or before starting any new medicines.

-The following links provide further information on losartan:
+The following links have more information on losartan: